‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

 As expected, the sheer number of copies of Luffy causes the wedding cake to burst open and collapse, which aggravates Big Mom.
 The Yonko, in turn, demands that a replacement be placed before her immediately.
 Since such an outrageous demand cannot be fulfilled spontaneously by the chefs, Charlotte Linlin sucks out the life force of the poor culinary masters.
 Interestingly, despite knowing that Lady Pudding was the mastermind behind the assassination plot to wipeout the entire Vinsmoke clan, Sanji dives to save her from the collapsing cake.

-The scene shifts to inside of the Mirror World, where the Straw Hats gang is preparing to storm the wedding ceremony and save Sanji.
+The scene shifts to the inside of the Mirror World, where the Straw Hats gang is preparing to storm the wedding ceremony and save Sanji.
 After all of the Luffy’s copies have been ushered through the mirror placed inside the wedding cake, the gang enters the venue.
 Incidentally, their role appears to be supplementary, however, as revealed earlier by Jinbei, the sharkman has plans to confront Big Mom.

 One Piece Chapter 863 – Will Big Mom snap and kill everybody? https://t.co/PQWs38ZUNz pic.twitter.com/6qx0GHXkAd